jakubd255/social-media-app/README.md

 - Follow system - like in Instagram or Twitter
 - Account can be private or public
 - Community groups - public, private or hidden, with user roles
-- Image upload
+- File upload and video streaming
-- Posts with images or survey
+- Surveys
 - Comments
 - Dark mode